donalddoe/donalddoe/README.md

 - 🌍  I'm based in Ghana
 - ✉️  You can contact me at [donnydoe86@gmail.com](mailto:donnydoe86@gmail.com)
-- 🚀  I'm currently working on [GetInnotized](http://www.getinnotized.com/)
+- 🚀  I'm currently working at [GetInnotized](http://www.getinnotized.com/)
 - 🌱 I’m currently learning everything to improve myself🤣
 - 👯 I’m looking to collaborate with other developers to improve my skills and knowledge
 - 🥅 2022 Goals: Contribute more to Open Source projects